casdevlabs/casdev/README.md

 ## Introduction

-CAS-Sh (CAS Software Hub) is designed to streamline access to our software engineering projects.
-Whether you're a team member, contributor, or user, this hub serves as a starting point to explore and engage with CAS' and CASBytes' work.
+CASDev (CASDev Software) is designed to streamline access to our software engineering projects.
+Whether you're a team member, contributor, or user, this hub serves as a starting point to explore and engage with CASDev and CASBytes' work.

 ## Repository Structure